How to Control Insect Diseases on Your Homestead Without Poisons

 2 tsp. of tea tree e.o, 1 tsp lemon verbena e.o., or lemon e.o., 1 tsp. lavender e.o., 1 tsp. cedarwood e.o., 1 tsp. eucalyptus essential oil, 1/2 tsp. rose geranium oil (omit tea tree if using on rabbits, cats, or dogs).

 Blend it all, well until it is liquefied.
 Strain mixture.
 Use 1 cup of mixture with 2 cups of water in a spritz bottle and spray the top line of your sheep and goats.
 The top line is the area from the back of the neck along the backbone to the tail head.
 Avoid the head area, as the pungent herbs can make your animals’ eyes water.
 This mixture will repel flies, mosquitoes, fleas, ticks, and louse, with some adjustments.

 Controlling mosquitoes around the homestead to prevent insect diseases

-Each year 500 million people are infected with mosquito-borne illnesses and 2.5 million of those die.
+Each year 500 million people are infected with mosquito-borne illnesses and 2.5 million of them die.
 Those who do not, often have recurrences of debilitating disease whenever their immune system is weakened.
 Mosquitoes are a serious pest and your war on the mosquitoes in your environment should vigorous.

 Encouraging predator control of mosquitoes